How to build trust with sustainable branding

 Sustainability doesn't only mean choosing from a limited range of existing options.
 It can also mean solving problems through critical thinking to develop new methods, processes, or designs that change the status quo.
 If you have the funds to invest into research and development for sustainability, it could reap huge rewards for your business in the long term.

 An innovative approach can manifest in small ways, too.
-Perhaps you wish to open the lines of communication between your company and its stakeholders by holding live facebook sessions.
-It is something that could be relatively easy to organize and publicize.
-Yet, it would give stakeholders a stronger sense of ownership and involvement in the company.
+Perhaps you wish to open the lines of communication between your company and its stakeholders.
+Consider things like holding live interactive Q&As or setting up a leadership board to drive progress toward goals to go beyond standard communications strategies to give stakeholders a stronger sense of ownership and involvement in the company.

 Remaining transparent means allowing stakeholders to confirm the validity of your claims.
 Transparency comes in many forms involving finance, production, operation, and supply-chain of your business.
 Companies that are forthcoming with this information put their stakeholders at ease.

-There are plenty of ways to report your company's sustainability goals and progress to stakeholders, including a Corporate Social Responsibility report.
-However, interested parties may wish to receive this information in more digestible formats.
+There are plenty of ways to report your company's sustainability goals and progress to stakeholders, such as in ESG reporting or with thought leadership.
 Consider the user experience of your constituents by translating cumbersome reports into infographics, or making a short video to document the improvements to your facilities.